18 May 2012

 Several highly critical reviews of this book have already appeared in the blogosphere, one of the most damning being that of Richard Carrier on his blog, which (rightly) focuses on the copious —the blatantly obvious, and even sophomoric— errors in the book, errors which only a very sloppy writer with little regard for accuracy would make.
 I won't rehash those here, but I recommend Carrier's review very much.
 Instead, I would like to highlight an aspect of Ehrman's book which I feel has been overlooked by many critics.

 From the very start, Ehrman readily admits that he is writing not for those who might find the Christ Myth theory tenable (he dismisses such people categorically as obstinate and beyond persuasion in the book's introduction).
 He writes instead for all those who are "seeking the truth" in these matters.
 Bracket for the moment the polemical presumptuousness and circularity of this preliminary statement of his intention (i.e. mythicists are not truth seekers or else they wouldn't be mythicists, right?).
 What I find troubling about this opening move is that it is an indirect admission on his part that he has no intention of being thorough in his critique of mythicism.
 This is also evident in the length of his book (369 pages), the briefness of which is certainly not enough by itself to warrant condemnation; after all, John Dominic Crossan managed to skillfully demolish the gist of Raymond Brown's 1600+ page (two hefty volumes) opus, The Death of the Messiah, in less than 300 pages (in his Who Killed Jesus).
-Brevity is thus not necessarily a liability, but I am afraid that in the case of Ehrman's book, the length reflects his biased selectivity and subsequent methodological cavalierness, his predilection to dismiss mythicism uncritically as so much "conspiracy" mongering, picking and choosing only some issues from the mythicist literature that he can deal with in a superficial and cavalier manner.
+Brevity is thus not necessarily a liability, but I am afraid that in the case of Ehrman's book, the length reflects his biased selectivity and subsequent methodological cavalierness, his predilection to dismiss mythicism uncritically as so much "conspiracy" mongering, picking and choosing only some issues from the mythicist literature that he can deal with in a superficial and dismissive manner.
 After all, a conspiracist is a conspiracist, right?
 Granted, there have been many self-professed mythicists who don't know their ass from a hole in the ground, but then there are those who are quite versed in the materials pertaining to Christian origins and are very incisive and insightful.
-Ehrman does seem to make some kind of distinction between the two, but only superficially, for, as one reads his assesments of scholars such as Wells and Price, one finds him using the same derisive undertones that he also uses on less-credible work (e.g. Freke-Gandy, et al).
-He even treats Earl Doherty, the author of probably the most thorough argument for a Christ Myth theory in existence with disdain and he (intentionally?) misrepresents and mischaracterizes many of Doherty's positions.
-Anyone who has read Doherty's book must conclude that Ehrman simply didn't, that he probably relied instead on time-saving synopses of it.
+Ehrman does seem to make some kind of distinction between these, but only superficially, it turns out, for, as one reads his assessments of scholars such as Wells and Price, one finds him using the same derisive undertones that he also uses on less-credible work (e.g. Freke-Gandy, et al).
+He even treats Earl Doherty, the author of probably the most thorough and cogent argument for a Christ Myth theory in existence with disdain.
+Worse, he (intentionally?) misrepresents and mischaracterizes many of Doherty's positions in this book.
+Anyone who has read Doherty's own writing must conclude that Ehrman simply didn't, that he probably relied instead on time-saving synopses of it.
 Or, if he did read it, it must have been whilst preparing his taxes, mowing the lawn, watching a movie or something as distracting.
-Again, I won't rehash his mischaracterizations of Doherty in this review (Neil Godfrey has already done a much better job of analysing them in detail than I could on his blog — here, here, here, herehere, here, and here — that Godfrey sure is prolific ;).
+Again, I won't rehash his mischaracterizations of Doherty in this review (Neil Godfrey has already done a much better job of analyzing them in detail than I could on his blog — here, here, here, herehere, here, and here — that Godfrey sure is prolific ;).

 Ehrman also explicitly states that he is not writing a "scholarly" work, that his aim is a book that will be accessible more to a general (pop) audience, dealing not with minutia but with general claims.
 This directly contradicts his publisher's misleading description of the book on Amazon's Kindle store, which reads: " […]Ehrman demolishes both the scholarly and popular mythicist arguments against the existence of Jesus […] ".